All Episodes

 Sadly, a brief obscene profit timeout once again, but we will be right back.

-Rush, what about what about this with Obama?
+Rush, what about this with Obama?

 The fact that he is full-fledged liberal socialist makes him incompetent.

-If you have a modicum of intelligence, especially now, you have to understand it doesn't work.
+As far as I'm concerned, if you have a modicum of intelligence, especially now, you have to understand it doesn't work.

-So if you have a modicum of intelligence, you understand it doesn't work and you persist with it, then we're not talking about are you an ideologue or are you competent?
+So if you have a modicum of intelligence, you understand it doesn't work and you persist with it, then we're not talking about, are you an ideologue or are you competent?

-An entirely different motivation or purpose or what have you.
+We're talking about something else entirely, an entirely different motivation or purpose or what have you.

-Whatever is going on for whatever reason, it is purposeful.
+Whatever is going on, for whatever reason, it is purposeful.

 But to my way of thinking, incompetence and liberalism are one and the same.